 Associate Dean, MD Program

-Dr. Marcus Law is an Associate Professor of Family Medicine and the Associate Dean, MD Program at the Temerty Faculty of Medicine, he has taken on many roles including Academic Lead in Educational Technology, Director of Preclerkship Renewal, and most recently, Director of Foundations in the MD Program.
+Dr. Marcus Law is an Associate Professor of Family Medicine and the Associate Dean, MD Program at the Temerty Faculty of Medicine.
+At Temerty Medicine, he has taken on many roles including Academic Lead in Educational Technology, Director of Preclerkship Renewal, and most recently, Director of Foundations in the MD Program.
 In this role he has led the successful implementation and ongoing review of a new and innovative pre-clerkship curriculum.

 Dr. Law holds an MBA degree from the W. P. Carey School of Business and a Master of Education degree from the Ontario Institute for Studies in Education at the University of Toronto.

 At the national level, Dr. Law has been actively involved with the Canadian Association for Medical Education as their President.
 He was also a chief examiner and deputy registrar for the Medical Council of Canada.